harry0816web/NYCU-Intro-to-AI-final-project/README.md

 ## Main Approach
 ### 1. Ingredient Detection

-***Baseline – YOLOv5s Pre-trained Model***
+***Baseline – YOLOv8s Pre-trained Model***

-As our starting point, we used the pre-trained YOLOv5s model without any fine-tuning.
-We tested its performance on 10 real-world photos of ingredients laid out on a table.
+We chose **YOLOv8s** as our baseline because:

+1. **Project scale and hardware constraints**
+   As a lightweight model, YOLOv8s is suitable for small to medium-scale projects and can be trained efficiently on limited hardware.

+2. **Practicality and community support**
+   YOLOv8 is widely used in real-world applications and backed by strong community resources, documentation, and pre-trained weights.

+3. **Transfer learning to accelerate training** Ultralytics provides a pre-trained YOLOv8s model on the COCO dataset, allowing us to leverage learned object features and avoid training a model from    scratch.

 ***Our Approach – Fine-tuned YOLOv8s Model***

 We fine-tuned a YOLOv8s pre-trained model using a custom dataset composed of commonly seen food ingredients.
 The dataset was collected from Roboflow and labeled using the YOLO format.

-To enhance generalization, we applied multiple augmentation techniques such as Mosaic, MixUp, Copy-Paste, rotation, and scaling.
+To enhance generalization and overlap problem, we applied multiple augmentation techniques such as Mosaic, MixUp, Copy-Paste, rotation, and scaling.

 ### 2. Recipe Generation